spec-tacles/spec/README.md

 ## AMQP

 How Spectacles communicates using a message broker compatible with the AMQP protocol (likely RabbitMQ).
 Sending and receiving data is done over separate exchanges of arbitrary names.
+The event name is used as a routing key, and by default the client should subscribe to and pull from from queues named in the pattern of `[exchange name]:[event name]`.

 ### Receiving data